About Data reader protocols

 Data reader protocols can be launched from a Procedure or directly from the Data reader section of the Data model.
 Usually, Board Data models are updated daily with a scheduled overnight process that runs all required reading protocols.

 It is important to note that a Data reader reads records of data in parallel of each other to execute faster.
 This means that records are not read in sequential order.
-If a dataset has duplicate records, you cannot expect the last recorded value to be stored in Board, which is why it is not a best practice technique to include duplicate records.

 The mapping and ETL sections of the Data reader are two of Board's data ingestion core capabilities, which translate into tangible savings while implementing a project.
 With the power and flexibility of the Data reader, in most cases you will be able to feed your Board data models directly from the source system (such as an ERP, CRM or other operational tools) without the need for intermediate data staging layers, such as a data-mart or a data-warehouse.
 This is unique in comparison to most other planning platforms, which typically require the source data to be cleansed and organized in either a star or snowflake schema: this process can be a significant cost during implementation, but it is often overlooked.